-Cafeteria/Dining Room
+Cafeteria / Dining Room

-In many schools, cleaning of food areas is shared between custodial and Food and Nutrition Services staff.
+In many schools, cleaning of food areas is shared between Facilities staff and Food and Nutrition Services staff.
 The Food and Nutrition Services staff is responsible for the food preparation and serving areas.
-The custodian is responsible for the eating area.
+The facilities serviceperson is responsible for the eating area.
 Your school's arrangements will affect which of the following tasks you perform.
+All facilities serviceperson functions are to be completed per facilities servicepersons' cleaning schedule.
+Refer to Facilities Serviceperson Cleaning Checklist on page 52.